 Instead of letting these zombie issues clutter up the issue queue, the stale bot helps prune them.

 You may have been directed to this issue from one of the issue closure notices.

 Know that I don't close issues out of spite, or anger, or because I think the bug report, feature request, or other contribution has no value.
 Rather, unless something is breaking stability (e.g. a project I maintain won't install anymore, or breaks completely and CI blows up), or there's a major feature or missing component that I agree would be a no-brainer to have incorporated, I simply lack the bandwidth to be able to review the issue or PR.

-One way you can help me get more bandwidth is to sponsor me on GitHub.
+One way you can help me get more bandwidth is to sponsor me on GitHub or Patreon.

 I can't promise sponsorship will lead me to reviewing your issue or PR more quickly, but one major problem with today's open source development model is the income generated from the tireless effort of open source maintenance is a pittance, and until that changes, I don't have the ability to devote more time to code review and responding to the deluge of open issues.

 Also, note that for my Ansible open source projects, the current maintenance status is indicated on this site: Jeff Geerling's Ansible Content.